vadim-miller2/book-test1/index.md

 You will need at least the following libraries in your <span class="nctnt ncbi-path">Makefile.\<appname\>.app</span>:

-    # For CNcbiApplication-derived programs:LIB = xconnserv xthrserv xconnect xutil xncbi# For CCgiApplication-derived programs:LIB = xcgi xconnserv xthrserv xconnect xutil xncbi# If you're using CNetICacheClient, also add ncbi_xcache_netcache to LIB.# All apps need this LIBS line:LIBS = $(NETWORK_LIBS) $(DL_LIBS) $(ORIG_LIBS)
+    # For CNcbiApplication-derived programs:
+    LIB = xconnserv xthrserv xconnect xutil xncbi

+    # For CCgiApplication-derived programs:
+    LIB = xcgi xconnserv xthrserv xconnect xutil xncbi

+    # If you're using CNetICacheClient, also add ncbi_xcache_netcache to LIB.

+    # All apps need this LIBS line:
+    LIBS = $(NETWORK_LIBS) $(DL_LIBS) $(ORIG_LIBS)

 Your source should include:

-    #include <corelib/ncbiapp.hpp> // for CNcbiApplication-derived programs#include <cgi/cgiapp.hpp>      // for CCgiApplication-derived programs#include <connect/services/netcache_api.hpp>     // if you use CNetCacheAPI#include <connect/services/neticache_client.hpp> // if you use CNetICacheClient
+    #include <corelib/ncbiapp.hpp> // for CNcbiApplication-derived programs
+    #include <cgi/cgiapp.hpp>      // for CCgiApplication-derived programs

+    #include <connect/services/netcache_api.hpp>     // if you use CNetCacheAPI
+    #include <connect/services/neticache_client.hpp> // if you use CNetICacheClient

 An even easier way to get a new CGI application started is to use the [new\_project](ch_proj.html#ch_proj.new_project_Starting) script: